astroufsc/chimera/docs/getting-start/index.rst

- 1. :attr:`__config__` is a class attribute (class field in some circles) where you should pass a Python dictionary with any parameter you like to add to you object.
-Chimera uses the value you pass in as default value and also use the type of it to do some type checking for you.
+ 1. :attr:`__config__` is a class attribute (class field in some circles) where you should pass a Python dictionary with any parameter you like to add to your object.
+Chimera uses the value you pass in as default value and also uses the type of it to do some type checking for you.
 Look at src/chimera/core/config.py for valid types.

  2. :meth:`__start__` method.
 This method is from :class:`ILifeCycle`
- interface, :class:`ChimeraObject` implementation just do nothing, here we use it to call a specific method on object initialization. :class:`Manager` first call :meth:`__init__` to create an instance, configure this instance passing any parameter you gave on command line, then calls :meth:`__start__` and when system is shutting down calls :meth:`__stop__`.
+ interface, :class:`ChimeraObject` implementation just does nothing, here we use it to call a specific method on object initialization. :class:`Manager` first call :meth:`__init__` to create an instance, configure this instance passing any parameter you gave on command line, then call :meth:`__start__` and when system is shutting down call :meth:`__stop__`.

  3. :attr:`log`. :class:`ChimeraObject` implementation give a `log`
  attribute (instance field, in other circles) to every class, you can